APL Rule Book 2026 | Australian Powerlifting League

 • At the discretion of the APL, Meet Directors will have the option to hold drug-tested meets, and they will follow all APL testing guidelines.

 • The title or name of any fully drug-tested National competition must be clearly distinguished from an untested meet.
 The contest name must be preceded by the term "Drug-Tested".
+For example, "Drug-Tested National Championships".
+For local meets, it must be made clear on the entry form if the meet is tested, untested or mixed.

 • Drug-tested and untested competitions can be held together and/or on the same day.
 However, tested and untested competitors are to be separated into distinguished flights/sessions as much as possible.
 Furthermore, the tested and untested lifters must be treated as 2 separate competitions, with 2 separate sets of results and awards.

-• In competitions where there are both male and female participants, the top 10% of Dots scores that are targeted for testing must include both male and female lifters based on the percentage of participation of each gender.
+• In competitions where there are both male and female participants, the top 10% of scores that are targeted for testing must include both male and female lifters based on the percentage of participation of each gender.

 • Any Meet Director who conducts a drug-tested competition and fails to perform the required testing will be ineligible to hold another drug-tested competition for 12 months.

 • It is the responsibility of the lifter to remain at the competition venue following a drug-tested competition to determine if they have been selected for drug testing.
+If the athlete fails, refuses, or is not available when the testing occurs, their lack of testing will be treated as a drug test failure, with the maximum penalty being a lifetime ban without an opportunity to appeal.

 • Testing with minor lifters (under the age of 18) will be performed with an APL official of the same gender, as well as the minor's parent, guardian, or coach.